 I then make sure to target countries that are most commonly represented by my Fan base.
 I tend to choose six countries here.
 I leave gender at “All” and select a relatively wide age target (24-55).

-Then leave interests alone and enter the name of your Page under Connections (“Target users who are connected to”).
+Then leave interests alone and enter the name of your Page under Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. (“Target users who are connected to”).

 This makes sure that your ad reaches Fans only.